chauff/cse1500-web-transcripts/Lecture-1.md

 | Allow            | Lists the legal request methods for the entity      |
 | **Connection & Upgrade**       | Protocol upgrade  |

-The bold header fields will be covered below in more detail.
+The header fields in bold **will** be covered below in more detail.
 Let's briefly describe the other fields:

 - `Content-Language` indicates the language the resource (also known as entity) is in, which can be English, Dutch or any other language.
 - The `Content-Location` field can be useful if loading times are long or the content seems wrong; it can point to an alternative location where the same web resource resides.
-- `Content-Range` is important for entities that consist of multiple parts and are sent partially across different HTTP responses; without this information, the client would be unable to piece together the whole entity.
+- `Content-Range` is vital for entities that consist of multiple parts and are sent partially across different HTTP responses; without this information, the client would be unable to piece together the whole entity.
-- Finally, `Allow` indicates to the client what type of requests can be made for the entity in question; `GET` is only one of a number of methods, it may also be possible to alter or delete a web resource.
+- `Allow` indicates to the client what type of requests can be made for the entity in question; `GET` is only one of a number of methods, it may also be possible to alter or delete a web resource.

 ### Content-Type

 **MIME** stands for *Multipurpose Internet Mail Extensions* and was designed to solve problems when moving messages between electronic mail systems; it worked well and was adopted by HTTP to label its content.

-MIME **types** determine how the client reacts - html is rendered, videos are played and so on.
+MIME **types** determine how the client reacts - html is rendered, videos are played, etc.
 The pattern is always the same: each MIME type has a **primary object type** and a **subtype**.
 Here are a few typical examples: `text/plain`, `text/html`, `image/jpeg`, `video/quicktime`, `application/vnd.ms-powerpoint`.
 As you can see in the `text/*` cases, the primary object type can have several subtypes.